Risk Factors Dashboard

 We primarily utilize labor contractors to grow, harvest and deliver our fruit to our lemon packinghouse or outside packing facilities.
 We utilize a combination of employees and labor contractors to process our lemons in our lemon packing facility.
 Our employees and contractors are in demand by other agribusinesses and other industries.
 Shortages of labor could delay our harvesting or lemon processing activities or could result in increases in labor costs.

 Our labor contractors and we are subject to government mandated wage and benefit laws and regulations.
-For example, the State of California, where a substantial number of our labor contractors are located, passed regulations that will increase minimum wage rates to $16.50 per hour effective January 1, 2025 due to a cost-of-living increase provision in the state’s minimum wage law.
+For example, the State of California, where a substantial number of our labor contractors are located, passed regulations that will increase minimum wage rates to $16.90 per hour effective January 1, 2026 due to a cost-of-living increase provision in the state’s minimum wage law.
+The State of Arizona minimum wage rates also rise each year based on the annual cost of living and will increase to $15.15 per hour effective January 1, 2026.
+In addition, current or future federal or state healthcare legislation and regulation, such as the Affordable Care Act, may increase our medical costs or the medical costs of our labor contractors that could be passed on to us.
 The State of Arizona minimum wage rates also rise each year based on the annual cost of living and will increase to $14.70 per hour effective January 1, 2025.
 In addition, current or future federal or state healthcare legislation and regulation, including the Affordable Care Act, may increase our medical costs or the medical costs of our labor contractors that could be passed on to us.

 Changes in immigration laws could impact the ability of Limoneira to harvest its crops.

 We engage third parties to provide personnel for our harvesting operations.
 The availability and number of such workers is subject to decrease if there are changes in U.S. immigration laws.
 The states in which we operate are considering or have already adopted new immigration laws or enforcement programs, and the U.S. Congress and the Department of Homeland Security from time to time consider and may implement changes to federal immigration laws, regulations or enforcement programs.
+Immigration laws have recently been an area of considerable focus by the Department of Homeland Security, with enforcement operations taking place across the country and specifically within Ventura County, resulting in arrests and detentions of unauthorized workers.
 Immigration laws have recently been an area of considerable focus by the Department of Homeland Security, with enforcement operations taking place across the country, resulting in arrests and detentions of unauthorized workers.
 Termination of a significant number of personnel who are found to be unauthorized workers or the scarcity of available personnel to harvest our agricultural products could cause harvesting costs to increase or could lead to the loss of product that is not timely harvested, which could have a material adverse effect to our citrus and avocado operations, financial position, results of operations and cash flows.

 The lack of sufficient water would severely impact our ability to produce crops or develop real estate.

-In August 2023 and August 2024, the U.S. Bureau of Reclamation announced that Lake Mead will operate in a Tier 1 shortage in 2024 and 2025, respectively, which requires Arizona to forfeit approximately 18% of the state’s yearly allotment of water from Lake Mead.
+In August 2025, the U.S. Bureau of Reclamation announced that Lake Mead will continue to operate in a Tier 1 shortage in 2026, which requires Arizona to forfeit approximately 18% of the state’s yearly allotment of water from Lake Mead.
+In response to this and prior years’ water shortages, we entered into fallowing agreements during fiscal years 2022 and 2023 and in February 2025, extended an existing fallowing agreement through calendar year 2026.
+We continue to assess the impact these ongoing water reductions may have on our Arizona orchards.
 In response to this and prior years’ water shortages, we entered into fallowing agreements during fiscal years 2023 and 2022 and continue to assess the impact these ongoing reductions may have on our Arizona orchards.

 We believe we have access to adequate supplies of water for our agricultural operations as well as our real estate development and rental operations and currently do not anticipate that future drought conditions will have a material impact on our operating results.
 However, if future drought conditions are worse than prior drought conditions or if regulatory responses to such conditions limit our access to water, our business could be negatively impacted by these conditions and responses in terms of access to water and/or cost of water.